-After the collapse of the monarchy, Ignaz

-Seipel became party chairman of the

-Christian Social Party from 1921 to 1930.
+After the collapse of the monarchy, Ignaz Seipel became party chairman of the Christian Social Party from 1921 to 1930.
 He served twice as Federal Chancellor.

-Especially in his second term, he fought the

-Social Democratic Workers' Party as well

-as Austromarxism and supported the

-militarization of paramilitary militias such

-as the Heimwehr.
+Especially in his second term, he fought the Social Democratic Workers' Party as well as Austromarxism and supported the militarization of paramilitary militias such as the Heimwehr.

-Anna can bring herself to do this and takes part in the mass rally.
-Together with her, 20,000 people demand the right to vote for women.
+Anna can bring herself to do this and takes Heinrich rushes down to the door.
+But when part in the mass rally.
+Together with her, he gets there, his wife has already left and